1and2papa/CTAssetsPickerController/README.md

 ### Localisation

 `CTAssetsPickerController.strings` contains strings used in the picker.
 It will be package together with the images used in the `CTAssetsPickerController.bundle`.
-If you install with [submodules](#via-git-submodules), the bundle will only be included after running the `create_bundle` script.
+If you manually install, the bundle will only be included after running the `create_bundle` script.
+Please refer to [wiki](https://github.com/chiunam/CTAssetsPickerController/wiki/Manual-Setup-(v2)) for the details.

 If you uses [CocoaPods](#via-cocoapods), the bundle will be included in the pod built to the workspace.